RubenMaldonado/DailyManna/docs/Daily Manna - Design System.md

 * Candidates for Liquid-Glass material.

 * Provide `SurfaceStyle.chrome` token to swap material when API is available; otherwise use `ultraThinMaterial` with auto-contrast guard.
+* Add a 1px hairline bottom stroke for separation; increase to 2px when Increase Contrast is ON.

 ### **8.6 Overlays (Sheet/Popover/Toast)**

 * Use sheet for compose; popover for quick edits; non-blocking **banner** for sync status.

 * Enforce overlay contrast with automatic backdrop dim.
+* Use Liquid Glass overlay material with adaptive dim on iOS 26/macOS 26; fallback to `.regularMaterial`.

 ### **8.7 Widgets**